hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 * Enhance funnel steps, especially add-to-cart and checkout.
 * Allocate budget to high-performing channels and monitor weekly fluctuations.

-**Summary**

-Deep understanding of traffic sources, customer behavior, and funnel drop-off points is critical to boosting revenue and optimizing marketing spend.
+> **Deep understanding of traffic sources, customer behavior, and funnel drop-off points is critical to boosting revenue and optimizing marketing spend.**